bookofproofs/bookofproofs.github.io/_sources/history/20th-century/levinson.md

 **Norman Levinson** was an American mathematician who worked with Fourier transforms, complex analysis, non-linear differential equations, number theory and signal processing.

 ### Mathematical Profile (Excerpt):
-* Norman's mother was illiterate but, despite the poverty, she managed to feed Norman and his sister Pauline.
-* Norman's father changed jobs, working for Forbes Lithograph, and the family bought a little house in Revere.
-* Norman's mother did a remarkable job of providing for the family, planting fruit trees and vegetables behind the house.
-* Norman attended Revere High School but the family doctor said that as he suffered from rheumatic fever he should not take any physical exercise.
 * These school years were not easy for Norman but he helped his fellow pupils with their homework which put him on good terms with them.
 * These years had a lasting effect on Norman, however.
-* To try to help the family finances, Norman worked in the evenings in a grocery store while studying at Revere High School.
 * Levinson entered the Massachusetts Institute of Technology in 1929 but he did not register for a mathematics degree, rather he studied for a degree in Electrical Engineering.
 * The turning point in Levinson's studies had come when he signed up for Wiener's graduate course on Fourier series and integrals in 1933-34.
 * After the award of his Master's degree in electrical engineering, Levinson applied to MIT to begin studying for his doctorate in mathematics.